foysal619/Not-Found-Page-Finding-Automation-using-Junit-Selenium/README.md

 - Select the "build.gradle" file and Open as Project

 ## Assigned work scenario:
-Automate 110 urls dynamically and assert which pages are exist and which pages are "not found" in the website.
+Automate 110 URLs dynamically which takes from JSON file each URL to find and assert which pages exist and which pages are not created in the website.

 ## Prerequisite:
 **Some Dependencies are required to run this project.
 These dependencies are**